felipegusmao/php-data-interpolation/README.md

 Data Interpolation class

-Today the number of assertions per test is something set by company rules.
-Personaly, I have worked in companies that accepted only one assertion per test and lately, I worked in companies that encorage more than one assertion per test.
+Today the number of assertions per test is something set by company standarts.
+Personally, I have worked in companies that encouraged only one assertion per test.
+However, lately, I worked in companies that encouraged more than one assertion per test.

 In the test of this class I have taken the approach of more than one assertion per test.